 What does care experienced mean?

-- Kinship care – for instance living with gran or aunty.
+- Kinship care – living with a relative who is not your mum or dad.

 - Looked after at home – with the help of social work.